All Products

 Background information

-As large language model (LLM) technology becomes more widely used, businesses face many challenges when building LLM-based applications.
-These challenges include unpredictable outputs, complex call chains, difficulty in identifying performance bottlenecks, and a lack of fine-grained observability.
-To address these challenges, Elastic Algorithm Service (EAS) supports tracing.
+As Large Language Model (LLM) technology becomes more widespread, enterprises face many challenges when building LLM-based applications.
+These challenges include unpredictable outputs, complex call paths, difficulty in identifying performance bottlenecks, and a lack of granular observability.
+To address these challenges, Elastic Algorithm Service (EAS) offers a tracing feature.

-The main goal of tracing is to improve application observability and help you better evaluate your LLM applications.
-When you enable tracing, EAS automatically integrates with Alibaba Cloud Application Real-Time Monitoring Service (ARMS) to provide the following features:
+The core goal of tracing is to improve application observability and help you evaluate your LLM applications.
+When you enable tracing, EAS automatically integrates with Alibaba Cloud's Application Real-Time Monitoring Service (ARMS) to provide the following capabilities:

-• Performance monitoring: Tracks key performance indicators, such as response time, token consumption, and error counts, to help you promptly identify performance bottlenecks.
+• Performance monitoring: Track key performance indicators, such as response time, token consumption, and error counts, to promptly identify performance bottlenecks.

-• Issue identification and root cause analysis: Uses a Trace ID to quickly locate issues and perform root cause analysis with contextual information.
+• Issue detection and root cause analysis: Quickly locate issues by using a Trace ID and perform root cause analysis with contextual information.

-• Evaluation tools: Provides evaluation tools based on call chain data to verify the accuracy and reliability of LLM application outputs.
+• Evaluation tools: Use evaluation tools based on trace data to verify the accuracy and reliability of LLM application outputs.

 • Trace